KILTprotocol/docs/docs/participate/01_staking/01_become_a_collator/03_setup_node.md

 In order to build the KILT full node executable, you need to have [rustup and Rust installed](https://www.rust-lang.org/tools/install).

+After cloning the repository, you can build the executable by running the `cargo build` command below from the root directory.

 ```bash
 # Clone the repository
 git clone https://github.com/KILTprotocol/kilt-node.git